 As the forecast was for cool in the morning, there was frost on my car at 7am, we had a leisurely start and drove over to Settle.
 Without any discussion I drove into the car park at The Watershed Mill, other cafes are available in Settle.
 Coffee has become an essential part of our pre-climbing ritual.
 It has the ability to stop the shakes from the previous night or start them for today!!

 A few early shoppers were in the cafe on our arrival but when the cafe begins to fill up you know the coach trips have started to arrive.
 Coach driver X was having his free tea and chips after depositing his charges.

 Avoiding the shopping trap in the mill we drove up the valley to park for the short walk into Moughton Nab.

-The steep ascent goes round the side of a vast slate quarry which is always busy in the week but fortunately not at weekends.
+The steep ascent goes round the side of a vast slate quarry which is always busy with workings in the week but fortunately not at weekends.

 Once the crags had been reached we traversed below them to our selected area for the day.
 Penyghent was prominent in the background and brought a more scenic alternative to the industrial waste of the quarries.
 We started on a couple of F5’s to warm up.
 The rock was dry and the climbs were fairly easy.